Meet our team and volunteers

 Managing Director

-Liz is Impact Hub Ottawa’s Managing Director.
-With a background in business and in the charitable sector, Liz brings an entrepreneurial spirit and a passion to support other entrepreneurs to #dogoodbetter.
+Meet Elizabeth Cleland, the Managing Director of Impact Hub Ottawa.
+With a professional background in both business and the charitable sector, Liz brings an entrepreneurial and community-building mindset to her role at the Hub.

 Dalainey Gervais (she/they)